Ognon/CTF/CTFtime/1337UP LIVE CTF/Web - Fruitables.md

 **Web - Fruitables**

 Summary
-This challenge did not provide source code, requiring manual reconnaissance and testing.
-By identifying key endpoints, exploiting an SQL injection (SQLi) vulnerability, and bypassing file upload restrictions, we achieved remote code execution (RCE) and retrieved the flag.
+This challenge didn’t include source code, so everything had to be done manually.
+We found key endpoints, exploited an SQL injection, bypassed file upload restrictions, got RCE, and retrieved the flag.

-Details
 Initial Reconnaissance
-With no source code available, directory enumeration using gobuster identified interesting endpoints:
+Without source code, we used gobuster for directory enumeration and found useful endpoints:

 ![test](Images/20241116220024.png)

-Two key findings emerged:
+Two important ones:

-/upload: Likely used for file uploads.
+    /upload: Likely for file uploads.

-/account.php: A login page, but registration was disabled, and no credentials were available.
+    /account.php: A login page.
+Registration was disabled, and no credentials were available.

 SQL Injection
-Testing the username field with a single quote (') revealed a potential SQL injection:
+Testing the username field with a single quote (') showed a possible SQL injection:

 ![test](Images/20241116220206.png)

-Manual exploitation attempts were unsuccessful, so we utilized sqlmap for automated exploitation:
+Manual exploitation didn’t work, so we used sqlmap to automate it:

 ![test](Images/20241116220335.png)

 ![test](Images/20241116220349.png)

-By cracking the administrator's password, we gained access to the dashboard, which included a file upload feature.
+We cracked the admin password and logged in.
+The dashboard had a file upload option:

 ![test](Images/20241116220430.png)

 File Upload Bypass
-Initial attempts to upload a web shell were blocked:
+First attempts to upload a web shell were blocked:

 ![test](Images/20241116220720.png)

+To bypass the filter, we:

-Changed the file extension to .jpg.
+    Renamed the file with a .jpg extension

-Added a valid JPEG signature to the file header.
+    Added a valid JPEG header

-Adjusted the Content-Type to image/jpeg.
+    Set Content-Type to image/jpeg

-The modified file was successfully uploaded:
+The file upload worked:

 ![test](Images/20241116221201.png)

 ![test](Images/20241116221318.png)

-Remote Code Execution and Flag Retrieval
-By accessing the uploaded web shell, we executed commands on the server and retrieved the flag:
+We accessed the uploaded shell, ran commands on the server, and got the flag:

 ![test](Images/20241116221410.png)